keniaoquendo/Project-1-EDA/README.md

 ![image](images/All_states_Pop_histogram.png)

 ### Calculating the Quartile and classifying states into different groups
-To help normalize the data, we classified the states by their population sizes and came up with 4 groups using interquartile analysis
-(XL, Large, Medium and Small)

-- We removed the outlier states: NY, FL, TX, & CA.
+To help normalize the data, we classified the states by their population sizes and came up with 4 groups using interquartile analysis (XL, Large, Medium and Small).
+We removed the outlier states: NY, FL, TX, & CA.

-- XL States = population > 19,677,151 and < 39,029,342
+XL States (outliers) = population > 19,677,151 and < 39,029,342
 - Accounts for 33% of total United States population

 With the new dataset, with outliers states removed, we ran another interquartile analysis to create threshold for new datasets for the rest of the states: